ahingsaka/caatja/README.md

 		scaleBehavior.setPingPong();
 		scaleBehavior.setValues(1d, 2d, 1d, 2d, .5, .5);

-		// The animation start at time=2000ms and last for 3000ms scaleBehavior.setFrameTime(2000, 3000);
+		// The animation starts at time=2000ms and last for 3000ms scaleBehavior.setFrameTime(2000, 3000);

 		// Let's create a rotating animation for the square